AAUW Florida Research Puts Spotlight on Inequities

 All women are entitled to economic security – but that’s not the reality in Florida.
 To highlight the inequities, AAUW Florida and several local branches sponsored research that not only provides data about the problem, but offers policy recommendations, too.

-Four research projects were conducted by Mary Gatta, Ph.D., associate professor of sociology at The City University of New York, and widely known for her research on gender, workforce, education, and aging.
+Four research projects were conducted by Mary Gatta, Ph.D., AAUW Florida Co-Director for Public Policy, and widely known for her research on gender, workforce, education, and aging.
 The projects for AAUW show that retired women in Florida are, in general, less economically secure in retirement than their male counterparts.
 Her research on Hispanic women and working Black women indicates even greater economic insecurity among those groups across their lifespans.

 Retired women